 Currently based in Berlin, Jesse Flowers is developing a reputation as an exciting talent amongst the next generation of classical guitarists.

-He has been a prize-winner in multiple international music competitions, including the Deutscher Musikwettbewerb (German National Music Competition) in 2016.
-He has won first prize in the multi-instrumental Prinzessin Margaret von Hessen Competition 2015 and the Nürtingen International Guitar Competition 2016.
-He was awarded the scholarship of the Darmstädter Musikpreis, the Guy Parsons Award of the Australian Music Foundation and recently the New Elizabethan Award in recognition of his talent.
+He has been a prize-winner in multiple international music competitions, including at the Deutscher Musikwettbewerb (German National Music Competition).
+He has won first prize in the multi-instrumental Prinzessin Margaret von Hessen Competition and the Nürtingen International Guitar Competition.
+In recognition of his talent he was awarded the scholarship of the Darmstädter Musikpreis and the Guy Parsons Award of the Australian Music Foundation.

 Born in Sydney to an Australian-Chinese father and German mother, Flowers was inspired to pursue a career in music while attending Newtown High School of the Performing Arts.
 He then completed his Bachelor of Music at the Australian National University under Minh Le Hoang and Timothy Kain.
 In 2014 he moved to Germany to further his studies with Tilman Hoppstock at the Akademie für Tonkunst Darmstadt.
 As of October 2017 he is undertaking a Masters of Music at the Universität der Künste Berlin under Thomas Müller-Pering.
 The late composer Phillip Houghton was an important mentor throughout his studies.